Ah, the familiar cry from a brand paying too much per sale from their digital ads…

-The emails engaged readers, which can be seen from the sharp increase in open and click-through rates.
+- The emails engaged readers, which can be seen from the sharp increase in open and click-through rates.

-Emails perform best when combined with a seamless e-commerce experience.
+- Emails perform best when combined with a seamless e-commerce experience.

 Every project is also an opportunity to learn.

-This campaign taught me 3 things:
+This campaign taught us 3 things:

-Don’t leave sales campaigns quite so late.
+- Don’t leave sales campaigns quite so late.

-Email 4 (asking for the sale) went out on 18 December — at a time when most people’s inboxes are saturated with holiday sales messages.
+Email 4 (asking for the sale) went out on 18 December — at a time when most people’s inboxes were saturated with holiday sales messages.
 With holiday emails, you can’t really start too early.
-I’d recommend starting as soon as possible after Halloween (31 October).
+We’d recommend starting as soon as possible after Halloween (31 October).
 This also allows you to send appropriate follow-up emails to close the sale — for example, answering FAQs based on real engagement from your subscribers.

-If you don’t usually sell via email, take the time to nurture your subscribers.
+- If you don’t usually sell via email, take the time to nurture your subscribers.

 Make lots of different offers — some free, some at a small cost — to train them to expect value when they click those links and buttons in your emails.
 Work on the necessary mindset shifts that prepare your readers for the sale.
 Never, ever give in to the temptation to sell too soon in the process.

-Optimise the relevant parts of your website before asking for the sale.
+- Optimise the relevant parts of your website before asking for the sale.

-Following these three principles will set up any sales email campaign for success — whether you decide to DIY it (perhaps with a bit of Copy Coaching) or you decide to book me to write the sequence for you.
+Following these three principles will set up any sales email campaign for success — whether you decide to DIY it (perhaps with a bit of Copy Coaching) or you decide to book us to write the sequence for you.